iotaledger/bee-rfcs/text/0030-protocol-messages.md

 Type ID: `6`

-A message that informs about the part of the tangle currently being fully stored by a node.
+A message that informs about the part of the Tangle currently being fully stored by a node.
 This message is sent when a node:
 * just got paired to another node;
-* did a local snapshot and pruned away a part of the tangle;
+* did a local snapshot and pruned away a part of the Tangle;
 * solidified a new milestone;

 It also helps other nodes to know if they can ask it a specific transaction.